Personalized Semi-Supervised Federated Learning for Human Activity Recognition: Conflict of interest statement

-Figure~\ref{fig:data_labelling} depicts how the \textit{Personalized Local Model} is used in the \acronym~ framework.
-When a node receives updated global model weights from the server, the \textsc{Model Personalization} module applies transfer learning methods to fine-tune the global model on the user, thus updating the \textit{Personalized Local Model}.
-This model is used for the classification of activities in real-time on the continuous stream of pre-processed sensor data.
-Before classification, each unlabeled data sample is stored in the \textit{User Device Storage}.
-After classification, if the confidence on the current prediction is low, an active learning process is started, and the system asks the user about the activity that she was actually performing.
-The feedback from the user is finally associated with the corresponding data sample in the \textit{User Device Storage}.
+Each client in \acronym\ uses the \textit{Personalized Model} to classify activities in real-time on the continuous stream of unlabeled pre-processed sensor data.
+Before classification, each unlabeled data sample is stored in the \textit{Feature Vectors Storage}.
+This storage collects both unlabeled and labeled data samples.
+After classification, if the confidence on the current prediction is below a threshold, an active learning process is started, and the system asks the user about the activity that she was actually performing.
+The feedback from the user is then associated with the corresponding feature vector in the \textit{Feature Vectors Storage}.
+Active learning makes it possible to assign a label to those informative data points that can effectively improve the local model.
+For the sake of usability, the number of active learning queries should be low, since they may bother the user during activity execution.
+For this reason, \acronym\ also periodically applies a Label Propagation algorithm to spread the labels acquired through active learning to a larger number of unlabeled data points.
+The advantage of label propagation is to further improve the recognition rate by training the classifier with a significant amount of labeled data samples and, at the same time, to reduce the number of needed active leaning queries over time.